Lipstick is one of the most powerful feminine icons of our culture.

 You should try it on your lips.
 Putting lipstick on the back of your hand is useful, but your lips will invariably be a little different.
 Also, lipstick changes after a little while on your lips, so try it on, then wait a bit, then look again.

 It's almost like finding a life partner.
 You don't know if it's a long term relationship until you have tried living with it.

-I have created a free mini-course about choosing lipstick for your colour tone, to help refresh your memory of the key points you should consider when choosing lipstick, according to which season you are.
+I have created a free mini-course about choosing lipstick for your Season, to help refresh your memory of the key points you should consider when choosing lipstick, according to which Seasonf you are.